carpentries-incubator/hpc-intro/setup.md

 2. Other lessons' `setup.md` include full installation instructions organized by OS (following the model of the workshop template home page).

-## (Optional) Jekyll Setup for Lesson Development
+## Jekyll Setup for Lesson Development

-If you want to preview changes on your own machine before pushing them to GitHub, you must install the software described below.
+Though not essential, it is desirable to be able to preview changes on your own machine before pushing them to GitHub.

-Julian Thilo wrote instructions for [installing Jekyll on Windows][jekyll-windows].
+In order to preview changes locally, you must install the software described below.

 1.  **[Ruby](https://www.ruby-lang.org/en/downloads/)**.

-    **Linux/macOS**: Ruby is usually included with Linux and macOS.
-However, to reliably render lessons the way GitHub does, we have to use the same version of Ruby as GitHub.
+    **Linux/macOS**: Ruby is usually included with Linux and macOS --- this is usually sufficient to preview your changes locally.

+    If you aren't able to preview reliably with your default Ruby installation, you can use the same version of Ruby as GitHub.
 Currently, GitHub uses Ruby 2.5.3.
 In order to install Ruby 2.5.3 on Linux and macOS, we recommend using [rbenv](https://github.com/rbenv/rbenv):